Frequently Asked Questions

 Do you treat more than one child from the same family?

-Yes, but first we would need to undertake an Initial Consultation to see which assessments are necessary in the first place.
-Once the assessments are done, we send you a written report and then you have a subsequent report reading (all included in the price of the assessment).
+Yes, but first we would need to undertake an Initial Screening Consultation to see which assessments are necessary in the first place ( Audiogram and/or Developmental Assessment). .
 From there, you can decide what to do further with guidance from us.

 Will you consult the GP or other professionals for a medical or personal history?